Vinodkumar-yerraballi/Vinodkumar-yerraballi/README.md

 - 👀 I’m interested in ... data science
 - 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ... data scientist
-- 📫 How to reach me ... coding
+- 📫 How to reach me ... through the mail
+-

 <!---